dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.txt

 Design contains:
   * LEON3 running at 50 MHz
-  * 256 GiB DDR3 running at 300 MHz using Altera  memory controller IP
+  * 256 GiB DDR3 running at 300 MHz using Altera UniPHY memory controller IP
   * FPGA2HPS bridge allowing the LEON3 system to access the hard processor address space.
   * HPS2FPGA bridge allowing the hard processor system to access the LEON3